aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/extract-text-from-a-page/_index.md

 Congratulations!
 You've successfully learned how to extract text from OneNote pages using Aspose.Note for Java.
 Incorporate this knowledge into your projects and streamline your text extraction processes effortlessly.
 ## Frequently Asked Questions
 ### Can I use Aspose.Note for Java with other programming languages?
 Aspose.Note primarily supports Java but has versions for other languages like .NET.
-Check the official documentation for language compatibility.
+Check the documentation for language compatibility.
 ### Is there a trial version available for Aspose.Note for Java?
 Yes, you can explore a free trial version [here](https://releases.aspose.com/).
 ### Where can I find support for Aspose.Note for Java?